 The Online Journalism Awards (OJAs), launched in May 2000 to honor excellence in digital journalism around the world, are administered by the Online News Association.

 The deadline for submissions was June 20, 2014.
 Sign up for ONA’s newsletter to find out about the 2015 OJAs.

 Over the past decade, the OJAs have recognized major media, international and independent sites and individuals producing innovative work in multimedia storytelling.
 The OJA Committee and judges place special emphasis on entries that demonstrate mastery of the special characteristics and emerging technology of digital journalism.

-The finalists and the winners are selected through a two-step process.
-A group of 24 industry-leading journalists and new media professionals team up in pairs of two to rank finalists in each category.
-In September, 12 of those judges meet to select winners.
+The finalists and the winners will be selected through a two-step process.
+First, industry-leading journalists and new media professionals will screen the awards to determine semi-finalists.
+In August, 10 judges will convene to select winners.

 The OJAs are the only comprehensive set of journalism prizes honoring excellence in digital journalism around the world.
 Honorees will be announced on the final night of ONA14, the Online News Association Conference and Awards Banquet, Sept.
 25-27, at the Sheraton Chicago Hotel and Towers in Chicago.